Rawilson Batuil

-Rawilson Batuil (born 29 April 1994) is a Malaysian professional footballer who plays as a defender for Malaysia Super League club Sabah and the Malaysia national team.
+Rawilson Batuil (born 29 April 1994) also known as "Jipun" as he is fondly known among his team-mates and friends is a Malaysian professional footballer who plays as a defender for Malaysia Super League club Sabah and the Malaysia national team.

 Club career

 Rawilson, who hails from Kota Marudu, was roped into the senior Sabah side in 2014 from the Under-21 side.
 He was named as captain of the senior side in 2017 season when Jelius Ating took over as Sabah head coach.

+Rawilson a one-club man, made his 200th appearances for Sabah on 30 November 2023 against Hougang United in 2023-24 AFC Cup match.
+He made 61 Malaysia Super League appearances, 97 Malaysia Premier League match, 14 Malaysia FA Cup match, 26 Malaysia Cup match, and 2 times appearances in AFC Cup.

 International career

 Rawilson (also known as "Jipun" as he is fondly known among his team-mates and friends) received his first call-up for the Malaysia national senior side in March 2018 following his impressive show in the opening quarter of the Malaysian League 2018.
 He made his international debut in the match against Cambodia on 10 September 2018.